qhdixon/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
+Download and install the Rewrite Module:

+Download the "rewrite_amd64_en-US.msi" file for the Rewrite Module.
-Unzip the downloaded file to a directory on your server.
+Run the downloaded file and follow the installation instructions to install the Rewrite Module.
-Make sure the web server has read and write permissions to this directory.
 </p>

 <p>
 <img src="https://i.imgur.com/chyaFyl.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Create a new MySQL or MariaDB database for osTicket.
-Note down the database name, username, and password for later use.
+Download and unzip PHP 7.3.8:

+Download the "php-7.3.8-nts-Win32-VC15-x86.zip" file for PHP 7.3.8.
+Extract the contents of the ZIP file.
+Create a directory named "C:\PHP".
+Copy the extracted files from the PHP folder to the "C:\PHP" directory.
 </p>
 <br />